Farmer Brothers: Company history

-In 1912, Roy E. Farmer started a small business roasting coffee beans and selling them door to door in Los Angeles, California.
-Following a decade of success, Farmer incorporated in 1923 while simultaneously expanding the scope of the company to include the sale of coffee equipment, marked by the acquisition of Western Urn Manufacturing.
-As the company grew, it began opening branch locations throughout California, quickly establishing a notable presence in developing San Francisco.
-Starting in the 1930s, Farmer Brothers diversified to include the sale and distribution of not just coffee beans and equipment, but a wider selection of supporting foodservice items.
-By 1939, the company was roasting and selling more than 3 million pounds of coffee a year.
+In 1912, Roy E. Farmer started a small business roasting coffee beans and selling them door-to-door in Los Angeles, California.
+Following a decade of success, the company was incorporated in 1923 and expanded into the coffee equipment business through the acquisition of Western Urn Manufacturing.
+As the company grew, it opened branch locations throughout California and quickly established a notable presence in San Francisco.
+Beginning in the 1930s, Farmer Brothers diversified its product offerings to include a wider range of foodservice items in addition to coffee and coffee equipment.
+By 1939, the company was roasting and selling more than 3 million pounds of coffee annually.

 In 1942, the Farmer Brothers plant retooled to support the war effort, with female machinists producing highly technical parts and equipment to supply the military.
 In 1949, the company opened a 20-acre, state-of-the-art headquarters and production facility in Torrance, California, increasing its sales to more than 14 million pounds of coffee a year.

-When Roy E. Farmer died in 1951 at the age of 59, his son, Roy F. Farmer assumed control of the company.
-The transition proved hard on the company as the younger Farmer was forced to take the company public in 1952. listed on the NASDAQ market under the symbol FARM.
-As Roy F. settled, he was able to greatly improve production efficiency and increase profit margins.
+When Roy E. Farmer died unexpectedly in 1951 at the age of 59, his son, Roy F. Farmer assumed control of the company.
+Estate taxes on his father's estate forced the younger Farmer to sell a portion of the company's stock to the public in the months that followed.
+Its shares trade on the NASDAQ market under the symbol FARM.
+As Roy F. settled in, the company kept costs down and built an efficient distribution network, sustaining high profit margins.
 The company expanded its portfolio to include herbs, spices and seasonings in 1963 and launched its Office Coffee Division in 1972, before expanding nationwide in 1988.